ameera3/Kosaraju_SCC/README.md

  of its edges.
 Every row indicates an edge, the vertex label in first column is the tail and the vertex label in second column is the head.
-The program will run [Kosaraju's Algorithm](https://en.wikipedia.org/wiki/Kosaraju%27s_algorithm) and output the size of the five largest strongly connected components.
+The program will run [Kosaraju's Algorithm](https://en.wikipedia.org/wiki/Kosaraju%27s_algorithm) and output the sizes of the five largest strongly connected components.